Your Ad Here

 The Class III category was dropped in 1956, but reinstated in 1978.
 In 1979 all switching and terminal railroads, even those with Class I or Class II revenues, were re-designated as Class III.

-Common Carrier A common carrier is one who represents to the public that his business is one of transporting persons or cargo from place to place for compensation, and such services are generally open to the public.
+Common Carrier A common carrier is one who represents to the public that their business is one of transporting persons or cargo from place to place for compensation, and such services are generally open to the public.

 Generally speaking; commercial buses, ferries, trains, and airplanes are considered common carriers.